codepath/android_guides/Dependency-Injection-with-Dagger-2.md

    }
 ```

 Note that the method name `provideGson()` itself does not matter and can be named anything.
-Only the return type, the `@Provides` annotation, and `@Singleton` annotation cause Dagger to understand that this method is used to construct a `Gson` singleton instance.
+The return type annotated with a `@Provides` decorator is used to associate this instantiation with any other modules of the same time.
+The `@Singleton` annotation is used to declare to the Java annotations compiler to mark it to be initialized only once for the entire application.

 We also declare a provider for an `OkHttpClient` instance using the same approach:

 ```java
 @Provides